iTwin/itwin-cli/docs/imodel/connection/auth.md

 # itp imodel connection auth

 Ensures the user has a valid token for long-running connection tasks.
-This must be called before starting a connection run.
+This must be called before starting a connection run with User authenticationType.

 ## Options